dsavell/docker-grav/README.md

 + CMS not usable behind reverse proxy.

 ## Changelog
++ **22/06/2017:** The Even Smaller Release
+	- Now uses image from ej52/alpine-nginx-php
+	- Size has reduced from 657 to 267mb & with admin plugin 277mb
 + **22/06/2017:** The Better Release
 	- Now uses image from php:7.0-apache
 	- Size has reduced from 1.2gb to 657mb & with admin plugin 682mb